 E-commerce Customer Experience: An Introduction to Three Levels

-At the heart of e-commerce success lies the customer experience.
+At the core of ecommerce success lies the customer experience.
 What level is your online store at, and how can the customer experience be improved?

-The relationship between customer experience and successful business outcomes has been extensively researched.
-To summarise, customer experience is the most significant factor that enhances competitive advantage:
+The relationship between customer experience and profitable business has been widely researched.
+In summary, one could say that customer experience is the most significant factor enhancing competitive advantage:

-• Companies offering excellent customer experience grow 4-8% faster than their competitors (Bain & co)
+• Companies that offer excellent customer experiences grow 4-8% faster than their competitors (Bain & co)

-• Excellent customer experience = higher purchase frequency, higher average transaction value, lower customer acquisition cost (Peppers, Rogers)
+• Excellent customer experience = higher purchase frequency, higher average purchase, lower customer acquisition cost (Peppers, Rogers)

-• Excellent customer experience boosts customer trust → Trust increases customer retention and active recommendations (Edelmann 2019)
+• Excellent customer experience increases customer trust → Trust boosts customer retention and active recommendations (Edelmann 2019)

-What does an excellent customer experience mean in the context of e-commerce?
+What does excellent customer experience mean in the context of ecommerce?

 Basic Level of Customer Experience

-The basic level of customer experience is, in our view, the ticket to market entry in terms of competitive advantage; falling below this level means competitors already have a significant head start.
+In our view, a basic level of customer experience is the entry ticket to the market, in terms of competitive advantage: falling below this level means that competitors already have a significant head start.

 Criterion

-Device-independent implementation (often focusing on mobile experience), ongoing SEO work
+Device-independent implementation (often emphasising mobile experience), continuous SEO work

 Customer-oriented selected payment methods: mobile payments are highlighted in trends

-On-demand customer support using automation and service representatives
+On-demand customer support via automation and service representatives

 Customer support 24/7/365 – in some way.
 Building own support around the customer journey.